Main Content

 Figure contains an axes object.
 The axes object with title Shapley Explanation, xlabel Shapley Value, ylabel Predictor contains an object of type bar.

 The two algorithms identify different sets for the 10 most important variables.
-Only two variables, x8 and x22, are included in both sets.
+Some variables, such as x8 and x22, are included in both sets.

 Computational Cost

-The computational cost for Shapley values increases if the number of observations or features is large.
+The cost of computing the Shapley values for a query point increases if the number of observations or features is large.

 Large Number of Observations